kenatiod/MUT/Understanding Machine Understanding.md

 Proponents of the possibility of artificial consciousness argue that there is no principled reason why machines could not achieve genuine subjective experience, given the right architecture and training.
 They point to the success of AI systems in replicating increasingly complex cognitive abilities, from perception and language use to reasoning and problem-solving, as evidence that the gap between human and machine intelligence is narrowing (Mnih et al., 2015).
 As AI continues to advance, they argue, it is plausible that systems will eventually cross the threshold into conscious experience.

 One key argument for the possibility of artificial consciousness draws on the principle of substrate independence - the idea that consciousness is a function of the informational and causal structure of a system, rather than the specific physical medium in which it is implemented (Chalmers, 1995a).
-On this view, what matters for consciousness is not whether a system is made of biological neurons or silicon circuits, but whether it instantiates the right kind of computational architecture and processes.
+Viewed this way, what matters for consciousness is not whether a system is made of biological neurons or silicon circuits, but whether it instantiates the right kind of computational architecture and processes.
 If the neural correlates of consciousness in the human brain can be identified and replicated in an artificial substrate, proponents argue, then machine consciousness should be possible in principle.

 Another argument for the possibility of artificial consciousness appeals to the continuity and gradation of consciousness across the animal kingdom (Griffin & Speck, 2004).
 Consciousness is not an all-or-nothing property, but admits of degrees and variations across species.
 From the minimal sentience of simple organisms to the rich self-awareness of humans, there is a spectrum of conscious experience that corresponds to differences in cognitive and neural complexity.
 Proponents argue that as AI systems become increasingly sophisticated, they too may ascend this ladder of consciousness, passing through stages of minimal sentience, perceptual awareness, and eventually higher-order thought and self-reflection.